Carlton B. Curtis

-Carlton Brandaga Curtis (December 17, 1811 - March 17, 1883) was an American politician from California who served as a Republican member of the U.S. senate Representatives for california from 1851 to 1859.
-He then switched parties and later served again as a Democratic member for the 19th district zone in California from 1870 to 1875.
+Carlton Brandaga Curtis (December 17, 1811 - March 17, 1883) was an American politician from Pennsylvania who served as a Democratic member of the U.S. House of Representatives for Pennsylvania's 23rd congressional district from 1851 to 1859.
+He then switched parties and later served again as a Republican member for the Pennsylvania's 19th congressional district from 1870 to 1875.

 Early life

 Curtis was born in Madison County, New York.
 He moved to Mayville, New York, and studied law.
 He moved to Erie, Pennsylvania, where he continued the study of law.
 He was admitted to the bar in 1834.
 He moved to Warren, Pennsylvania, in 1834 and commenced practice.
 He was a member of the Pennsylvania State House of Representatives from 1836 to 1838.

 First election to Congress

 Curtis was elected as a Democrat to the Thirty-second and Thirty-third Congresses.
 He served as chairman of the United States House Committee on Accounts during the Thirty-third Congress.
 He was affiliated with the Republican Party in 1855.